Drone Laws in South Dakota

 Other counties or towns within South Dakota may have specific restrictions within their jurisdictions.
 We recommend checking the local jurisdiction for the latest regulations.

-No specific drone laws regarding parks within South Dakota were found at the time of our search.
+No specific drone laws regarding parks within South Dakota were found during our search.
 We recommend checking the local jurisdiction for the latest regulations.

-Specific additional UAV laws laws in Jurisdictions within South Dakota
+Specific additional UAV laws in Jurisdictions within South Dakota

 Counties or towns within South Dakota may have specific restrictions within their jurisdictions.
 We recommend checking the local jurisdiction for the latest regulations.